 Sharma, B., Carter, T., & Rai, S. (2019, February 26).
 Using NetLogo To Create Building Occupancy Simulation of University Building Environment.
 Poster presented at the 16th Annual Undergraduate Research Day at the Capitol, Charleston, WV.

-From David Hughes, California State Polytechnic University-Pomona, participant in fall 2018 and spring 2019:
+From David Hughes, California State Polytechnic University-Pomona, participant in summer 2018 through spring 2019:

 Jean Santiago, University of Puerto Rico at Mayagüez, participant in spring and fall 2018, created a visualization: